Cornuplura nigroalbata (Arizona)

 Many of the sound files have also been modified with "fade in" and "fade out" effects, especially when the song of the cicada is not structured into distinct phrases.

-The sound and image files linked on this site are for personal, not-for-profit viewing and listening only and must not be duplicated, sold, or reproduced elsewhere without written permission from David Marshall [pterophylla "at" yahoo.com] or Kathy Hill [cicada900 "at" yahoo.com.au].
+The sound and image files linked on this site are for personal, not-for-profit viewing and listening only and must not be duplicated, sold, or reproduced elsewhere without written permission from David Marshall [cicada "at" insectsingers.com].
 Nonetheless, we're usually happy to oblige requests for educational purposes and limited use in other projects.

 Cicadamania – the oldest and best-known general website for cicada enthusiasts.